mdn/content/files/en-us/web/api/htmlinputelement/src/index.md

 The **`src`** property of the {{DOMxRef("HTMLInputElement")}} interface specifies the source of an image.
 It reflects the {{htmlelement("input")}} element's [`src`](/en-US/docs/Web/HTML/Element/input#src) attribute.

-Valid for the [`image`](/en-US/docs/Web/HTML/Element/input/image) type only, the `src` attribute specifies a URI for the location of an image to display as the graphical submit button.
+The `src` property is valid for the [`image`](/en-US/docs/Web/HTML/Element/input/image) type only.
+The `src` attribute specifies a URI for the location of an image to display as the graphical submit button.

 ## Value